Log in or Sign up

 I live in Fells Point so if I was going out solely to ‘taste’, naturally the spot for me is Max’s.
 However, I will gladly make the easy trip anytime they have something new/interesting on tap, for dates, with friends, etc. Highly recommend and I will be back.

 EDIT: Brian and Ted have parted ways.
-I respect each of these guys separately and loved the duality of creative forces, so this is a major loss
+I respect each of these guys separately and loved the duality of creative forces, but this is still a bit of a loss

 06-15-2012 14:38:30 |

 More by DRBiser